 Solution: plan for every eventuality

 - Choose the right venue.
-Any venues you consider for your hybrid event should have fast internet speed and, ideally, a hard-wired ethernet connection, 10Mbp+ upload and download speed and open ports, to minimise the chance of technical failure.
+Any venues you consider for your hybrid event should have fast internet speed and, ideally, a hard-wired ethernet connection, 10Mbp+ upload and download speed, and open ports, to minimise the chance of technical failure.
 Make sure your venue is hybrid-ready and is willing to work with you and support you from start to finish.

 - Read reviews.
 Make sure that you do your research and choose a hybrid event platform that has good reviews and an excellent track record.
 Some will struggle with bigger virtual audiences, so make sure your platform has experience catering for online audiences of your size.
 Ultimately, it's safest to use tech that has been tried and tested.

 Hire Space 360 is the ultimate event planner toolkit for planning seamless hybrid events.
-Not only will you get unlimited access to our state-of-the-art event technology, you'll also save time with venue, supplier and technology sourcing for all your events (as well as bypassing tricky procurement processes).
+Not only will you get unlimited access to our state-of-the-art event technology, but you'll also save time with venue, supplier, and technology sourcing for all your events (as well as bypassing tricky procurement processes).
 You'll also be able to standardise and consolidate all your supplier contracting, as well as get on-demand access to eventprofs who can slot in to fill any gaps and help with any issues.
-All from just £95 a month!